-It's here!
-Adventure Science Center has partnered with MakeNashville and ArtsCubed to host Nashville’s first-ever Mini Maker Faire on Saturday, Sept.
-21, 10 a.m. - 5 p.m.!
+It's almost here!
+Adventure Science Center has partnered with MakeNashville and NashMicro to host the 2nd Annual Nashville Mini Maker Faire on Saturday, Sept.
+13, 2014, from 10 a.m. to 5 p.m.!

 Join us in celebration of makers, hackers, tinkerers, inventors and dreamers.
 The event is like a big science fair or a community "show & tell" where people will demonstrate their do-it-yourself skills and showcase a wide variety of projects.
 Nashville Mini Maker Faire is a FREE outdoor event that people of all ages will enjoy.